Nicole-favela/Netflix-clone/README.md

 - Ability to add or remove movies from your list
 - Youtube video player to watch trailers and clips
 - Your recently played movie trailers
+- View recommendations based on a particular title